 In the Gulf of Mexico, this research helped the Mississippi River/Gulf of Mexico Watershed Nutrient Task Force set goals and prioritize actions to reduce the size of the annual Gulf of Mexico Dead Zone.
 In Chesapeake Bay, the research is providing important information to interagency management bodies like the Chesapeake Bay Program.

-Harmful Algal Bloom and Hypoxia Research and Control Act of 1998 (HABHRCA 1998) with the Harmful Algal Bloom and Hypoxia Amendments Act of 2004 (HABHRCA 1998, reauthorized in 2004, Public Law 113-124).
-The Act reaffirmed and expanded NOAA's mandate to advance scientific understanding of hypoxia, and support scientists' ability to detect, monitor, predict, and mitigate occurrences of hypoxia and harmful algal blooms.
+The Harmful Algal Bloom and Hypoxia Research and Control Act of 1998 (HABHRCA 1998, reauthorized in 2004, 2014, and 2019, Public Law 113-124) reaffirmed and expanded NOAA's mandate to advance scientific understanding of hypoxia, and support scientists' ability to detect, monitor, predict, and mitigate occurrences of hypoxia and harmful algal blooms.